+This phase component has an amplitude of 1 thus, there is no change in the amplitude plot due to the multiplication.

-the multiplication.In our case, the square was spatially translated in 2 dimensions,
+The phase on the other hand, changes due to the multiplication. in our case, the square was spatially translated in 2 dimensions: m, n so we get a multiplication of a phase that is a linear combination of a phase in the u dimension and a phase in the v dimension:

+Fxn-n0,m-m0=Fxn*δn-n0,m-m0

+=Fxn⋅Fδn-n0,m-m0

+=e-2iπv0N+u0MFxn

+= e-i2πv0N-i2πu0MX(v,u)

 2.c now we initialized a rectangle instead of the square, at the center of the matrix.
 We displayed the image and its 2D-FFT: